 Plans for evaluation of improvements in habitat and ecological functioning following river restoration are developing in north-east Scotland rivers.
 Pre- and post-intervention surveys of morphology, ecology and habitat will facilitate rigorous scientific assessment of the restoration now being realised for a lower tributary of the River Dee (Beltie Burn).
-Another tributary that has been monitored since restoration in 2011 (Logie Burn) will be surveyed again to allow a nine-year assessment of morphological and physical habitat change.
-On the upper River Dee, 5 years of hydrological data are being used to measure the impacts of floodplain restoration and monitoring is continuing.

 Our emerging contaminants assessment work looks at microbial and organic chemical threats to water quality.
-Both groups of pollutants suffer from weak evidence for the occurrence and behaviour of directly-measured pathogens and chemicals and complex arrays of breakdown products in the environment.
+Both groups of pollutants suffer from weak evidence for the occurrence and behaviour of directly measured pathogens and chemicals and complex arrays of breakdown products in the environment.
 Ongoing microbial work is developing libraries of DNA analysed from water and environmental sources to compare to conventional monitoring via faecal indicator organisms, assess the prevalence of certain antimicrobial resistance genes and inform better source management.
 Work between the James Hutton Institute and Moredun Research Institute focusses on both E. Coli and Cryptosporidium and the data generated are starting to allow better catchment pathogen modelling.
-The presence of chemical contaminants of pesticides, pharmaceuticals are being assessed in sites in the River Dee, building on previous work in the River Ugie and being combined into risk assessments of exposure across freshwater to coastal systems.
+The presence of chemical contaminants of pesticides, pharmaceuticals are being assessed at sites in the River Dee, building on previous work in the River Ugie and being combined into risk assessments of exposure across freshwater to coastal systems.

 - Zhang, Z.L. et al. (2018) Monitoring strategy, annual fluxes and risk assessment of emerging contaminants in a catchment scale.
 Presentation at Emerging pollutants in freshwater ecosystems.
-Water JPI 2018 Conference, 6–7th of June 2018, Helsinki, Finland (link is external)
+Water JPI 2018 Conference, 6–7th of June 2018, Helsinki, Finland

 - Wilkinson, M.E. et al. 2019.
 Natural flood management: small-scale progress and larger-scale challenges.
 Scottish Geographical Journal, 135(1-2), pp.23-32.